Dreams of adoption: the decision in which your life says “you are mine” to one who was initially a stranger

 Astrological note: A dream of a non-blood bond often comes during harmonious transits of Jupiter through your 11th or 5th house, during its conjunction with Venus, and in periods of Jupiter in Aquarius.
 Sagittarians, Aquarians, and Leos recognize this dream with particular accuracy.
 If Jupiter is now touching your Venus — the Inner Sage creates chosen kinship, and the dream conveys this through a bond in which there is no blood, but there is a real “mine.”

-You dream that the adopted one (person, project, part of yourself) does not immediately become “yours”: there are difficulties, mismatches, time is needed.
-In the body — a patient tension: the process is underway, but not instant.
+You dream that the adopted one (a person, a project, a part of yourself) does not immediately become yours: there are difficulties, mismatches, and time is needed.
+A patient tension rises in the body: the process is underway, but not instant.

 Ask yourself: “What in my life is now in a phase of ‘settling in’ — and am I giving this process time and resource, or demanding it ‘become mine at once’?”